 WYAAT is currently working towards implementing a single shared LIMS, which will allow all six trusts to share work across laboratories and provide much-needed technical resilience.

 For the past two years, the six pathology departments have worked collaboratively to harmonise test codes and working practices, making it easier to work across sites and reducing unwarranted variation.
-Airedale NHS Foundation Trust and Bradford Teaching Hospitals NHS Foundation Trust are the first two sites to go live with Blood Transfusion and Cellular Pathology.
+Five of the six WYAAT trusts are now using the shared LIMS in a range of pathology disciplines.

 National Pathology Imaging Co-operative (NPIC) Programme